LibraryBeales/Web-Scraping/index.md

 In this project you will:
 1. Determine what data we are able to collect about each book listed in the store.
-2. Use the `Inspect` tool in your web browser to identify the web page struture for those pieces of data.
+2. Use the `Inspect` tool in your web browser to identify the web page structure for those pieces of data.
 3. Understand and use a python script to crawl the web page and extract only the data that meets the classification criteria we identified in steps 1 and 2.
 4. Write the data to a csv file.